 Diagnosis of Prostate Cancer

 Patients with possible prostate cancer symptoms can be diagnosed with a range of different tests.
 These include:

 - Blood tests - measure the levels of a protein called prostate specific antigen (PSA).
 High levels of PSA can also be caused by other prostate conditions apart from cancer, so this test would be combined with other tests

-- Digital rectal examination (DRE) - Here, a doctor will feel the prostate through the wall of the rectum – if you have prostate cancer it may feel harder than usual, or knobbly
+- Digital rectal examination (DRE) - A doctor will feel the prostate through the wall of the rectum – if you have prostate cancer it may feel harder than usual, or knobbly

 - CT scans, MRI scans and bone scans - these can be used to show the surgeon how far the cancer has spread, if at all.